SPS-L/Discrete-controller-handling/README.md

 Two quantization methods are also available.
 In order to use the uniform quantization set cq=1, and for the nonuniform quantization set cq=2.
 Moreover, the number of bits used for the quantization can be set inside the function called *quz*.

 ### Interpolator settings
 There are different interpolators available to use for the IBM method, two explicit interpolators and three implicit ones.
-To change the explicit and implicit interpolators inside the file __*IBM*__, you should comment the current and decomment the one you wish to choose inside the functions "*interpolatorg*" and "*funcg*", respectively.
+To change the explicit and implicit interpolators inside the file __*IBM*__, you should comment the current and decomment the one you wish to choose inside the functions "*predictorg*" and "*funcg*", respectively.
 Please note that only one of the interpolators must be decomented.

 ### Simulation settings